NikitaLazovskyi/FootballManager/readme.md

 <h2> Football Manager </h2>

+For launching the application you need: <br>
+-proceed to the project folder <br>
-For launching the application you need <br> just open command line on your computer and <br>
+-open command line on your computer <br>
-enter  next line: <br>
+-enter  next line:
 <b> java -jar build/FManagerBuild.jar </b>